Terms and conditions for Ontrack data recovery services

 5.1 Ontrack shall promptly refer all Data Subject Requests it receives to the Customer.
 Ontrack shall provide such reasonable assistance as the Customer reasonably requires (taking into account the nature of Processing and the information available to Ontrack) to the Customer in ensuring compliance with the Customer’s obligations under Data Protection Laws with respect to: (i) the security of Processing; (ii) data protection impact assessments (as such term is defined in Data Protection Laws); (iii) prior consultation with a Supervisory Authority regarding high risk Processing; and (iv) notifications to the Supervisory Authority and/or communications to Data Subjects by the Customer in response to any Personal Data Breach, provided that, in the event that such assistance is disproportionate in time and resources to Ontrack, Customer shall pay Ontrack’s fees for providing such assistance.

-7.2 Ontrack shall grant to Customer the right of audit, no more than once per calendar year and on a minimum of 30 (thirty) days written notice, during normal business hours and subject to reasonable confidentiality undertakings being given, to access and take copies of such records relating to Processing of Protected Data and shall provide all reasonable assistance to Customer in exercising its audit rights.
-This audit right shall not extend to any third party data center or other third party facility housing any server equipment where only visual and accompanied inspection is permitted.
+7.2 Ontrack shall grant to Customer the right of audit, no more than once per calendar year and on a minimum of 30 (thirty) days written notice, during normal business hours and subject to reasonable confidentiality undertakings being given, to access and take copies of such records relating to Processing of Personal Data and shall provide all reasonable assistance to Customer in exercising its audit rights.
+This audit right shall not extend to any third party data centre or other third party facility housing any server equipment where only visual and accompanied inspection is permitted.

 7.3 Ontrack shall at Customer’s request and expense promptly provide Customer with all information necessary to enable Customer to demonstrate compliance with its obligations under the GDPR, to the extent that Ontrack is able to provide such information.